What is Naturalisation

 Or to put gender to one side, take the problem of bullying in the UK.
 Statistics show that the UK has some of the highest school bullying rates in Europe; we also have a pronounced problem with cyberbullying, and a staggering quarter of British workers have experienced workplace bullying/harassment.
 So when the UK Deputy PM Dominic Raab resigns after an independent investigation into bullying complaints against him, it is perhaps not surprising that his letter treats the whole matter as an injustice perpetrated against himself.
 (Nor that it took so long for him to be able to gracefully walk away, hardly recompense for the lives of the civil servants he blighted.)

 Bullying is woven into the very fabric of British society.
 Children are exposed to it during their educations and then continue to experience it at work before retiring to institutions also rife with bullies and abuse.
 With most public services in freefall, the only social institution the British genuinely assure from cradle to grave is being relentlessly bullied.
-It is a ubiquitous guarantee of British life, albeit unevenly allocated to the marginalised, the disabled, racialised groups, trans people, women, etc.
+It is a ubiquitous guarantee of British life, albeit unevenly allocated to the marginalised, disabled people, racialised groups, trans people, women, etc.

 And while the Tories have an endemic problem with bullying, Labour shows few indications of being superior, with examples including former party leaders and institutional transphobia.
 Indeed, the evidence points to our legislature being a hotbed of bullying even by the standards of a country where it is overall normalised.
 No wonder Dom feels like he’s being picked on; it would be stranger for him not to be a bully in a profession of bullies!